What’s your favorite hatch? Sulphurs? Drakes? Tricos?

 Abdomen: Black antron dubbing

 Post: White Macrame Yarn.
-I strongly prefer parachute posts mounted the way I learned from this Charlie Craven tutorial.
+I strongly prefer parachute posts mounted the way I learned in a Charlie Craven tutorial.
 Craven’s method allows for greater control over the dimensions of the thorax and abdomen.

 Hackle: Brown rooster hackle.
 3-10 wraps (varied for desired buoyancy)